Foot and Ankle

 Morton’s Neuroma occurs most commonly between the third and fourth toes, but may occur between any of the toes.
 A nerve between these toes can become pinched because of wearing tight shoes or other factors, leading to pain and discomfort in the toes.
 Wearing wider shoes and taking oral medications can reduce the inflammation and swelling around the nerve, and a foot pad to help keep the bones spread may also be helpful.
 Cortisone injections may also be beneficial; if pain persists, surgical intervention may become necessary.

 The Achilles tendon connects the calf muscle to the heel bone, and is the most frequently injured tendon in the body.
 Achilles Tendonitis is typically caused by inflammation and overuse, often after a sudden change or increase in your exercise routine, trauma from a calf muscle contraction, or inadequate stretching before and after exercise.
 Pain in the area after exercise and swelling are common symptoms of Achilles Tendonitis.
-All-Star Orthopaedics generally recommends rest of the inflamed area, avoidance of activities which may exacerbate the condition, gentle stretching, a shoe insert or heel pad, oral anti-inflammatories, or complete immobilization for a temporary period of time.
+Our orthopaedic surgeons generally recommend rest of the inflamed area, avoidance of activities which may exacerbate the condition, gentle stretching, a shoe insert or heel pad, oral anti-inflammatories, or complete immobilization for a temporary period of time.
 Surgery is typically a last-resort option.
 To avoid problems like Achilles Tendonitis, individuals should choose comfortable running shoes, always do stretches and warm-ups before exercise, increase speed or distance on a gradual basis (no more than 10% a week), and perform the proper cool-down regimen after exercise.

 A hammertoe is characterized by a deformity of the second, third, or fourth toe.
 The toe is bent at the middle joint, and can be aggravated by ill-fitting shoes.
 Pain maybe felt along the top or bottom of the toe, and can lead to the development of a hard corn in the area.
 Better-fitting shoes can often lessen the pain from hammertoe, and shoe pads or inserts may also be beneficial.
 Surgery may become necessary if non-surgical options are not helping.